Receive a free download on Management Education and the SDGs

 This dynamic aligns with what Frank has observed in his years of teaching: “When students lead, the engagement level skyrockets.
 Navruz took that to heart and has since paid it forward by mentoring others.”

 Navruz’s journey has come full circle.
 Once a mentee, he is now Vice Chair for Student Affairs at PRME Chapter Eurasia, where he continues to champion sustainability education and student leadership.
-His experience in the mentorship programme not only solidified his career aspirations but also reinforced the belief that meaningful change begins with individual action.
+His experience in the Mentorship Programme not only solidified his career aspirations but also reinforced the belief that meaningful change begins with individual action.

 As PGS continues to foster mentorship and collaboration across institutions, the story of Navruz and Frank exemplifies the profound and lasting impact of these connections.
 From research papers to student-led sustainability movements, their journey is a testament to the power of mentorship in shaping the next generation of responsible leaders.